Everybody Hates Chris: Awards

 Everybody Hates Chris won NAACP Image Awards for Outstanding Writing in a Comedy Series (for Ali LeRoi), Outstanding Actress in a Comedy Series (for Tichina Arnold), and Outstanding Actor in a Comedy Series (for Tyler James Williams).
 It has also been nominated for a Golden Globe and three Emmy Awards.
 In December 2008, Entertainment Weekly listed the Kwanzaa episode from this show as seventh on the magazine's "Must List: 10 Holiday Things We Love."

 Home media

 All four seasons of Everybody Hates Chris were released on DVD by Paramount (under the label CBS DVD) in Region 1 and Region 2.
 The complete series was released on DVD on August 18, 2009.

 Streaming

-The series is available to stream on Paramount+, Amazon Prime Video (included with Prime, and through Paramount+),Hulu, Disney+ (through Hulu), and Peacock, and can be streamed for free on CW Seed, ITV X, Pluto TV, and Tubi.
+The series is available to stream on Paramount+, Amazon Prime Video (through Paramount+), Hulu, Disney+ (through Hulu), Peacock, and Netflix and can be streamed for free on CW Seed, ITV X, Pluto TV, and Tubi.
 The series is often streamed with Season 1 incomplete, but Paramount+ and Peacock now have the complete season set.
 The series is also available to be purchased on the iTunes Store, Google TV, YouTube, and Vudu.
 In Mexico, the series is available to stream on HBO Max and Amazon Prime Video.